Business process mapping

 Business process mapping refers to activities involved in defining what a business entity does, who is responsible, to what standard a business process should be completed, and how the success of a business process can be determined.

 The main purpose behind business process mapping is to assist organizations in becoming more effective.
 A clear and detailed business process map or diagram allows outside firms to come in and look at whether or not improvements can be made to the current process.

 Business process mapping takes a specific objective and helps to measure and compare that objective alongside the entire organization's objectives to make sure that all processes are aligned with the company's values and capabilities.

 International Organization for Standardization or ISO 9001 : 2015 encourages a process approach to quality management.
-It is important to understand how each process relates to other processes within the organization and how those interactions impact Quality Management.
+The relationship between each process within the organization and how those interactions impact Quality Management is significant.

 History

 Early history

 The first structured method for documenting process flow, the flow process chart, was introduced by Frank Gilbreth to members of ASME in 1921 as the presentation “Process Charts—First Steps in Finding the One Best Way”.
 Gilbreth's tools were quickly integrated into industrial engineering curricula.
 In the early 1930s industrial engineer Allan H. Mogensen began training business people by using these tools of industrial engineering at his Work Simplification Conferences in Lake Placid, New York.
 A 1944 graduate of Mogensen's class, Art Spinanger, took the tools back to Procter and Gamble where he developed their work simplification program called the Deliberate Methods Change Program.
 Another 1944 graduate, Ben S. Graham, Director of Formcraft Engineering at Standard Register Industrial, adapted the flow process chart to information processing with his development of the multi-flow process chart to display multiple documents and their relationships.
 In 1947, ASME adopted a symbol set derived from Gilbreth's original work as the ASME Standard for Process Charts.

 Business process mapping, also known as process charting, has become much more prevalent and understood in the business world in recent years.
 Process maps can be used in every section of life or business.